 Social Etiquette Meaning in Simple Terms

-- Respecting personal space
+- Respecting personal space and physical boundaries

-- Following invitation and RSVP protocols
+- Following invitation and RSVP expectations

-- Avoiding offensive or inappropriate topics
+- Avoiding offensive, overly personal, or divisive topics

 These behaviors vary slightly across cultures, but the core goal remains the same: to show courtesy, respect, and awareness of others.